lauraniemiphd/ImplicitVerbCausality_and_Politics/README.md

 # ImplicitVerbCausality_and_Politics
-Replication data, additional analyses, R script for project showing political candidate support alters the causality implicit in verb meaning
+Materials for project showing political candidate support alters the causality implicit in verb meaning